arcee-ai/mergekit/docs/create_a_merge_method.md

 By default this validates that all state dictionaries have the same keys before executing the batch.
 Pass `strict=False` to merge their intersection.
+Non-floating buffers, such as BatchNorm counters, must agree exactly across inputs;
+they are copied without numerical merging.
+Differing buffers raise an error.

 ## Batches